The 2017 Time Out Workshop was one for the history books. Scroll down to read a recap of the event, view pictures, and watch videos.

-The amphitheater at One Century Place Conference Center in Nashville was filled to capacity on June 16 as more than 200 professionals who serve the long-term care community gathered for the Time Out Workshop, a professional education event sponsored by Elder Law Practice of Timothy L. Takacs, PLLC.
+The amphitheater at One Century Place Conference Center in Nashville was filled to capacity on June 8 as more than 200 professionals who serve the long-term care community gathered for the Time Out Workshop, a professional education event sponsored by Takacs McGinnis Elder Care Law, PLLC.
 The event drew social workers, case managers, nurses, discharge planners, nursing home administrators and other geriatric care professionals from throughout Middle Tennessee.